Who can participate?

 What is the cost to participate?

 The KidsFit Program is completely free!
 However, participants in grades 4-6 are invited to participate in the Delta Dental 500 Festival 5K, which takes place on the same morning as the OneAmerica 500 Festival Mini-Marathon on Saturday, May 2, 2020.
-We offer KidsFit participants with a discounted registration fee of $15 per student.
+We offer KidsFit participants a discounted registration fee of $15 per student.
 5K registration information will be sent to registered schools in February 2020.

 How does it work?